aws-samples/tgb-alb-multiple-eks-clusters/README.md

 **Note :** User can provide their own values for the parameters in the stack by using `--parameters` option followed by `ParameterKey=KeyPairName, ParameterValue=TestKey`

-2. Watch the status of the stack
+2. Check the status of the CloudFormation stack

 ```bash
 watch aws cloudformation describe-stacks --stack-name awsblogstack --query "Stacks[0].StackStatus" --output text
 ```

+Once the output shows `CREATE_COMPLETE` you can move on to next step.
+Exit using `CTRL + C`.

 3. Set environment variables

 ```bash